ardiesan/ardiesan.github.io/_posts/2022-10-01-Protect-Your-Github-Commits.md

 gpg --export --armor {short-key} | pbcopy
 ```

-Open (https://github.com/settings/keys)[https://github.com/settings/keys] on a browser and click `New GPG key` button.
+Open [https://github.com/settings/keys](https://github.com/settings/keys) on a browser and click `New GPG key` button.
 Paste the key.

-Configure local copy of repository to use the signingkey.
+Configure git to use a signingkey.

 ```
 git config user.signingkey {short-key}
 ```

+## Git Signing Application

-Assuming you are on MacOS and is using Homebrew, you can find your gpg application using `which`
+Find the path of the gpg application using `which`

 ```
 which gpg